-People will think you’re retarded.
+People will think you’re mentally challenged.
 I wish I could say it’s all fun, but it can be hard at times too.
-Some people will literally treat you as if you’re retarded.
+Some people will literally treat you as if you’re an idiot.
 They’ll get annoyed that you can’t get your point across and will think you’re dumb because of it.
-Brush ‘em off – for every one of them, there’s 99 other friendly people who will want to genuinely help you and get to know you, regardless of your language barriers.
+Brush ’em off – for every one of them, there’s 99 other friendly people who will want to genuinely help you and get to know you, regardless of your language barriers.

 Other times, you’ll be frustrated with yourself.
 It can really suck to not be able to communicate your thoughts and feelings.
 At times it’ll feel like you can’t fully express your real personality – that people aren’t getting to see the witty, philosophical, or genuine sides of you.
 That’s normal, everyone who’s lived in a foreign country has dealt with this at some point.
 But at other times…

 You’ll be amazed at how much you can communicate with so little.
 I’ve had some amazing hangouts where I literally told 10 minute stories with the most basic words, finger pointing, and exaggerated facial expressions.
 You’ll find that you can still express your personality, but you have to be more creative about it.

 Find another way to express an idea using the basic words you know.
 Use hand motions.
 Be more expressive with your face.
 So what if your conversation looks like a game of charades?
 If they can understand you, that’s all that matters.